 Generally, material properties are reduced as temperature increases.
-This is particularly noticeable in carbon steel.
+This is particularly noticeable in carbon steel, a lightweight heat resistant material.
 Over the years, metal companies have developed alloy steels containing nickel and chromium that add significant improvements in strength and ductility, among other things.
-The most commonly used materials historically in these applications are the alloys corresponding to ASTM A297 “H-series” cast stainless steels, although many proprietary alloys have gained favor in recent years.
+The most used materials historically in these applications are the alloys corresponding to ASTM A297 “H-series” cast stainless steels, although many proprietary alloys have gained favor in recent years.

-The main groups of heat-resistant alloys are high chrome nickel austenitic alloys, also known as heat resistant stainless steel, nickel-based alloys, cobalt chrome nickel-based alloys, and molybdenum titanium alloys.
+The main groups of heat-resistant alloys are high chrome nickel austenitic alloys.
+These high-temperature metal alloys are also known as heat-resistant stainless steel, nickel-based alloys, cobalt chrome nickel-based alloys, and molybdenum titanium alloys.

-In the case of high strength requirements at elevated temperature, cyclical thermal exposure or aggressive carbonaceous atmosphere (and carbon is the enemy in certain high-temperature applications like petrochemical furnaces), nickel based alloys are typically selected.
+In the case of high strength requirements at elevated temperatures, cyclical thermal exposure, or aggressive carbonaceous atmosphere, nickel-based alloys are typically selected.
 However, cobalt-based alloys may also be used.
 The primary tradeoff is usually economic.
-Comparing a high initial cost versus the life cycle cost of a conventional heat resistant alloy will help to determine the best long term value.
+Comparing a high initial cost versus the life cycle cost of a conventional heat-resistant alloy will help to determine the best long-term value.

-High temperature applications demanding heat resistant materials occur frequently in industry.
-Those applications include power plants, mineral pyro processing (cement, lime, and iron ores, for example), waste incineration, petrochemical processing, steel and non-ferrous mills, metal processing including heat treating, and glass making / forming.
+High-temperature metal alloy applications demanding heat resistant materials occur frequently in various industries.
+Those applications include power plants, mineral pyro processing (cement, lime, and iron ores, for example), waste incineration, petrochemical processing, steel and non-ferrous mills, metal processing including heat treating, and glass making/forming.

 Often the first consideration in selecting an alloy for a high-temperature application is its strength at elevated temperatures.
-However, strength is not the only key consideration, since many high temperature applications occur in harsh corrosive environments such as chemical plants.
-(For this reason, the corrosion module in this newsletter series may be a valuable resource when evaluating elevated temperature material choices.)
+However, strength is not the only key consideration, since many high-temperature metal alloy applications occur in harsh corrosive environments such as chemical plants.

 Tradeoffs to Heat-Resistant Alloys